An algebraic approach to Harder-Narasimhan filtrations: Chains of torsion classes and stability conditions

 \section{Chains of torsion classes and stability conditions}

-As we have said in the introduction, Harder-Narasimhan filtrations first arose in algebraic geometry as a way to understand all vector bundles of the projective line in terms of stable vector bundles.
+Harder-Narasimhan filtrations first arose in algebraic geometry as a way to understand all vector bundles of the projective line in terms of stable vector bundles.
 The concept of stability was then adapted to quiver representations in \cite{King1994} and \cite{Schofield1991}.
 Later, stability conditions for abelian categories were studied in \cite{Rudakov1997}.

 This section is devoted to compare important concepts of stability conditions, such as Harder-Narasimhan filtrations or (semi)stable objects, with the results we obtained in Section \ref{sec:ordering}.
 We start the present section recalling the definition of a stability function, which is equivalent to the stability conditions defined in \cite{Rudakov1997} (see \cite[Section 2]{BSTpath}).
-In this section we consider Noetherian abelian categories in order to avoid technical difficulties.
+In this section we consider noetherian abelian categories in order to avoid technical difficulties.